Jort20/-Blessures_bij_het_hardlopen-/README.md

 ## Project Structure

 - **raw_data**: Original collected data, without any modification.
-- **EDA_analyse**: Exploratory analysis in Rmd or Jupyter Notebook and generated pdf or html.
+- **EDA_analyzes**: Exploratory analysis in Rmd or Jupyter Notebook and generated pdf or html.
 - **dashboard.py**: The dashboard file.

 ## Features